necipakca/pginstaller/README.md

 # Tuned Kernel & Conf Files

 These files will be tuned or added to your server.
-After succesfully install your PostgreSQL HA cluster we strongly recommend review these files.
+After successfully install your PostgreSQL HA cluster we strongly recommend review these files.

 * /etc/tuned/postgresql-tuned/tuned.conf